Bare-necked umbrellabird: Distribution and habitat

 The bare-necked umbrellabird is found in Panama, Costa Rica, and southern Nicaragua.
 It inhabits the subcanopy to upper understory of primary forest throughout its range, although some birds have been seen foraging in secondary forest.
 It can also be found in areas with dense understory and near fruiting trees.
 The species follows an annual altitudinal migration based on fruit availability, with most of the year being spent in lowlands between elevations of 100-500 m for males and at 200 m for females.
 During the breeding season between March–June, umbrellabird populations move higher up to elevations of 1000-1500 m, coinciding with the highest fruit availability in these areas.

 Behavior and ecology

 Diet

 The bare-necked umbrellabird is mainly frugivorous, feeding on Marcgraviaceae, Urticaceae, Arecaceae, Lauraceae and Annonaceae berries, along with other fruits.
 It has also been known to feed on lizards, frogs, insects and larvae.
 Fruits are plucked from vegetation in flight or gleaned with heavy hops.
 A juvenile was also observed eating arthropods that were flushed out by a swarm of army ants in Costa Rica.

 Breeding

 Breeding occurs between March and June in Costa Rica and between April and September in Panama.
 Like other cotingas, male bare-necked umbrellabirds perform leks to attract females.

 Status

 It is listed as endangered on the IUCN Red List.
-Its global population is estimated to be less than 2,500 mature individuals and decreasing.
+As of 2021, its global population is estimated to be 1,900 – 7,100 mature individuals and decreasing.